abrolon87/abrolon87.github.io/_posts/2020-02-02-my_first_cli_gem.markdown

 ## The future of Babbel Explorer
-I do plan to add a few things to this gem.
-I would like to be able to group the countries by region so that the lists would be shorter.
-I would also like to be able to give the user an option to chose a language and see the countries that it is spoken in (according to the source page, of course).
+I do plan to add a few things to this gem and publish it to rubygems.org.
+I would like to be able to give the user the option to view countries by region.
+I would also like to be able to give the user an option to choose a language and see the countries that it is spoken in (according to the source page, of course).

 That's all for now.
 Feel free to check this repo out on GitHub [here](https://github.com/abrolon87/babbel_explorer_cli_gem).
-Fork it, clone it, enjoy!